ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 ##### Learning Markdown, MultiMarkdown

 Things really started heat up for me when I forced myself to use some Markdown syntax.
 The main motivator for using Markdown was that I wanted to start writing with footnotes.
-Before that, a lot of my writing included many [en-/em- dashes][wikipedia], and much of my writing was [parenthetical][steves-digicams].
-There's nothing completely wrong about that, it just made everything I wrote even more long-winded than it already was.[^lw] I kept using Byword during this transition, typing in Markdown in that app, and then simply copy and pasting that into a Markdown Block in Squarespace.
+Before that, a lot of my writing included many [en-/em-dashes][16], and much of my writing was [parenthetical][17].
+There's nothing completely wrong about that, it just made everything I wrote even more long-winded than it already was.[^3] I kept using Byword during this transition, typing in Markdown in that app, and then simply copy and pasting that into a Markdown Block in Squarespace.

 When I was feeling brave enough, I looked up how to implement footnotes using Markdown.
-I had a hard time finding any solid information as to why it wasn't working.[^to] I was so deflated.
-Why did footnotes show up in Byword's HTML Preview, but not Squarespace?

-I thought the problem might be Byword's.
-And around that time, Gruber linked to an encouraging [piece][desk] from [Desk][desk 2] regarding Daring Fireball [sponsorships][daringfireball 2].
+I had a hard time finding any solid information as to why it wasn't working.[^4] I was so deflated.
+Why did footnotes show up in Byword's HTML Preview, but not Squarespace?I thought the problem might be Byword's.
+And around that time, Gruber linked to an encouraging [piece][18] from [Desk][19] regarding Daring Fireball [sponsorships][20].
 Desk is an app a lot like Byword, but with more features supposedly.

 I thought I would see if I could do with Desk what I had been trying to do with Byword: write footnotes in Markdown.
 Alas, no. It didn't work with Desk either.

-I looked up the [Byword syntax guide][bywordapp 2].
+I looked up the [Byword syntax guide][21].
 And then:

 **Boom.**